 - implementing changes to business practices and introducing innovative solutions to improve the sustainability and viability of a child care service

-- helping with additional costs of providing child care in unviable markets where a service is providing the most effective model of care for the community
+- helping with the costs of providing child care in unviable markets where a service is providing the most effective model of care for the community.

 Community Support grants can be used for activities such as:

 - linking child care services with relevant local organisations to work together to address community level barriers to child care participation and ultimately deliver increased child care utilisation